AdewoleAlx/AdewoleAlx/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [fihrhub@gmail](mailto:fihrhub@gmail)
-* 🧠  I'm learning Javascrip
+* 🧠  I'm learning Web and App Development
 * 🤝  I'm open to collaborating on Web, App, and Email Development.

 ### Skills